wp-media/imagify-plugin/readme.txt

 === Imagify – Optimize Images & Convert WebP ===
 Contributors: wp_media
-Tags: optimize images, convert webp, webp converter, image optimization, compress images Tested up to: 5.8
+Tags: optimize images, convert webp, webp converter, image optimization, compress images, resize images, webp, performance, image optimizer, pagespeed, core web vitals
+Tested up to: 5.8
 Stable tag: 1.10

-Optimize images in one click: compress images, reduce image file sizes, convert WebP, keep your images beautiful… and boost your loading time and your SEO!
+Optimize images in one click: compress images, reduce image file sizes, convert WebP… and speed up your website!

 == Description ==

-Optimize images in one click: get lighter images without losing quality, convert WebP and speed up your website!
+Optimize images in one click: compress images without losing quality, convert WebP and speed up your website!

 Imagify is the most advanced tool to optimize images.
 You can now use this power directly in WordPress.

 After enabling it, all your images including thumbnails will be automatically optimized when uploaded into WordPress.
-You can also use Imagify to convert WebP images, which will additionally reduce the size of your website making it faster.
+Not only will Imagify compress your images, you can also use it to convert WebP images, which will additionally reduce the size of your website making it faster.

 WooCommerce and NextGen Gallery compatible.